-The recreation room is located in the Student Center, building #1.
+The recreation room is located inside the gym facility, building #4.
 All currently enrolled students at College of the Mainland with a student I.D. are welcome to play.
 Student organizations, college administrative departments, and academic units may reserve the space for meeting and social functions during the hours that the recreation room is not regularly open for student use.
 The Game Room is managed by Student Life staff.
+Due to COVID 19, the hours to the recreation room are limited.
+Please see gym hours of operation for adjusted times.